tisztamo/Junior/README.md

 ### The Prompt Descriptor

-A prompt descriptor (current_prompt.yaml) is a YAML file that provides details necessary to generate a prompt for the AI model.
+A prompt descriptor (prompt.yaml) provides details necessary to generate a prompt for the AI model.

 For instance, here is an example of a prompt descriptor: